VictorChenLi/agentic-code-rules/cursor-commands/next-phase.md

 ## On Completed
 - Always mark the step as completed in the plan's checklist
-- Update each components' logic.md file accordingly
+- Update each components' logic.md file accordingly, if not exist create one under /context folder at root level

 ## Key Documents: